 A family business

 David Lawes joined a company called Green Leaves Watercress in 1958 as a production worker, before becoming Managing Director 14 years later.
 By 1987, David had set up his own company and acquired Green Leaves Watercress.
 His son, Simon, soon joined the business and opened a high street fruit and vegetable shop in Fordingbridge, Hampshire called Sun Salads.
-In 1989, the company began wholesale operations of fruit and vegetables, with a particular focus on watercress, and over the next decade they acquired multiple new sites, including their one in Seville, Spain in 2006.
+In 1989, the company began wholesale operations of fruit and vegetables, with a particular focus on watercress.
+Over the next decade they acquired multiple new sites, including their one in Seville, Spain in 2006.

-In 2004 the company became part of Natures Way Foods group and on their 10th birthday in 2014, Simon’s son Dan also joined the company, continuing the family business.
+In 2004 the company became part of Natures Way Foods group and, on their 10th birthday in 2014, Simon’s son Dan also joined the company, continuing the family business.

 The growing process